Energinet-DataHub/energy-origin/doc/architecture/adr/0010-markdown.md

 ## Rationale
 This seems to be the one repo with most recent work on and most stars.
-Even though it is in version 0.x.x and states that it is under construction, the other repo are using it.
+Even though it is in version 0.x.x and Markdig states that it is under construction, the other repo (Westwind.AspNetCore.Markdown) are using it.
 It also seems quite simple to use